turingschool/front-end-curriculum/lessons/module-1/html-1.md

   Write a simplified example on the board,
   Turn and Talk
   What are the tags vs what is the element?

+  Check for understanding
+  How do we feel about creating elements?
 -->

 # Setup for Today